-- STC Sound Transmission Class Rating (Reference ASTM-E413).
+- 2. STC Sound Transmission Class Rating (Reference ASTM-E413).
 Values shown are based on an assumed wall area of 40% of the associated floor area for the exterior wall facing the noise source and for the exterior wall perpendicular to the noise source. - 3.
 STC Sound Transmission Class Rating (Reference ASTM-E413).
 Values shown are based on an assumed glazed area of 40% of the associated floor area for the exterior wall facing the noise source and for the exterior wall perpendicular to the noise source.
 A sliding glass walkout door should be considered as a window and be included in the percentage of glazing.
 Requirements are to be finalized once building plans are available. - 4.
-Sound barriers must be of a solid construction with no gaps and have a minimum surface density of 20 kg/m2.
+Sound barriers must be of a solid construction with no gaps and have a minimum surface density of 20 kg/m.
 Earthen berms, solid walls/fences of adequate density or combinations of berms and walls/fences may be used. - 5.
-Suggested warning clauses to be included in the subdivision agreement and to be included in offers of purchase and sale or lease agreements on designated blocks/units/buildings: - A. "Purchasers are advised that despite the inclusion of noise control features in this development area and within the dwelling units, noise due to increasing road traffic may continue to be of concern, occasionally interfering with the activities of the occupants as the sound levels may exceed the noise criteria of the Municipality and the Ministry of the Environment, Conservation and Parks."
+Suggested warning clauses to be included in the subdivision agreement and to be included in offers of purchase and sale or lease agreements on designated blocks/units/buildings:

+A. "Purchasers are advised that despite the inclusion of noise control features in this development area and within the dwelling units, noise due to increasing road traffic may continue to be of concern, occasionally interfering with the activities of the occupants as the sound levels may exceed the noise criteria of the Municipality and the Ministry of the Environment, Conservation and Parks."

-- B. "Purchasers are advised that this dwelling unit has been or will be fitted with a central air conditioning system which will enable occupants to keep windows closed if road traffic noise interferes with their indoor activities." - C. "Purchasers are advised that the dwelling unit can be fitted with a central air conditioning system at the owner's option and expense which will enable occupants to keep windows closed if road traffic noise interferes with the indoor activities." - D. "Purchasers are advised that the acoustic fence as installed shall be maintained, repaired or replaced by the owner.
-Any maintenance repair or replacement shall be with the same material, to the same standards, and having the same colour and appearance of the original." - 6.
-Conventional ventilated attic roof construction meeting typical construction practices is satisfactory in all cases.
+B. "Purchasers are advised that this dwelling unit has been or will be fitted with a central air conditioning system which will enable occupants to keep windows closed if road traffic noise interferes with their indoor activities."

+C. "Purchasers are advised that the dwelling unit can be fitted with a central air conditioning system at the owner's option and expense which will enable occupants to keep windows closed if road traffic noise interferes with the indoor activities."

+D. "Purchasers are advised that the acoustic fence as installed shall be maintained, repaired or replaced by the owner.
+Any maintenance repair or replacement shall be with the same material, to the same standards, and having the same colour and appearance of the original."
-Proposed Residential Development Green Ginger, Phase 2 Dundas St. E. and Trafalgar Rd.
-Town of Oakville

-Date: February 2022 File: 11-019-07

-KEY PLAN FIGURE 1
+6. Conventional ventilated attic roof construction meeting typical construction practices is satisfactory in all cases.

-Proposed Residential Development Green Ginger, Phase 2 Dundas St. E. and Trafalgar Rd.
-Town of Oakville
+Green Ginger, Phase 2 Dundas St. E. and Trafalgar Rd.
+Town of Oakville File: 24T-16006/1313.08

-Date: February 2022 File: 11-019-07
+Date: May 2023 File: 11-019-07